 Talk to someone

-Whether you want to know more about your eye condition, buy a product from our shop, join our library, find out about possible benefit entitlements, be put in touch with a trained counsellor, or make a general enquiry, we’re only a call away.
+Our Helpline is your direct line to the support, advice and services you need.
+Whether you want to know more about your eye condition, buy a product from our shop, join our library, find out about possible benefit entitlements, or be put in touch with a trained counsellor, we’re only a call away.

 Tel: 0303 123 9999

-We are ready to answer your call Monday to Friday 8.45am to 5.30pm.
-Outside these times leave us a message and we'll get back to you as soon as possible.
+We are ready to answer your call Monday to Friday 8am to 5pm and Saturday 9am to 1pm.

 Our pages on information for everyday living offer ideas for people with sight problems on making life easier and ways of getting the most out of life.